destratified/blog/wp-content/Some useful shit you can do with tailscale.md

 # Gnome notifications and menu toggle button
-most of the nitty gritty is written up in the discussion on github here: https://github.com/StorageB/custom-command-toggle/discussions/18#discussioncomment-14591824 but the lowdown is this... i was looking for for a solution for any easy start/stop option for the
+most of the nitty gritty is written up in the discussion on github here: https://github.com/StorageB/custom-command-toggle/discussions/18#discussioncomment-14591824 add the extension below to gnome using the extensions menu in chrome/brave command-custom-toggle and install then go into settings and follow the below:

+i was looking for for a solution for any easy start/stop option for the custom tailscale bash script i've setup for connecting to my home server while away.  i use the home server as an exit route which helped with the above stuff as well, and use routes for accessing everything on a certain lan at home